📅 An event is a type of post that in addition to a post name (event title) has a start datetime (likely end datetime), and a location.

 - It seems to be good at getting people to show up to events - e.g. with reminders etc.

 - Eventbrite also emails people when some number (2+?) of their friends are going to an event.

 POSSE to Facebook

 Facebook - likely has broadest reach of people you might want to explicitly invite.
 However, the Facebook API disallows creating, updating, or deleting events.
 Thus you have to POSSE events to Facebook manually:

-- Creating a manual POSSE event copy on FB of an event on your site is still useful!
+- Create a manual POSSE event copy on FB of an event on your site

-- people's RSVPs on the FB event can send webmentions to your site via a Bridgy, and thus display people's FB RSVPs *on the event on your site* E.g.
+RSVPs on the FB event will then send webmentions to your site via Bridgy, and thus display people's FB RSVPs *on the event on your site* E.g.